NextSDS Logo

 Eyes

-Protect eyes, face from liquid splashes.
+Protect eyes, face and skin from liquid splashes.

 Respiratory